MaestSi/ONTrack/README.md

 Usage: Rscript ONTrack.R \<home_dir\> \<fast5_dir\> \<sequencing_summary.txt\>

 Note: Activate the virtual environment with ```source activate ONTrack_env``` before running.
 The script is run by **MinION_mobile_lab.R**, but can be also run as a main script if you have already basecalled and demultiplexed your sequences.
+If less than 200 reads are available after contaminants removal, the sample is skipped.

 Inputs:
 * \<home_dir\>: directory containing fastq and fasta files for each sample